-GASB has issued the following statements that will become effective in future years as shown below.
-Management has not yet determined the impact of these statements on the Borough's financial statements:
+GASB has issued several statements that will become effective in future years including Statement Nos.
+80 (Component Units), 81 (Split-Interest Agreements), 82 (Pensions), 83 (Asset Retirement Obligations), 84 (Fiduciary Activities), and 85 (Omnibus 2017).
+Management has not yet determined the impact of these statements on the Borough's financial statements.